Alexander Wang (designer): Sexual assault allegations

-Fashion industry whistleblower account DietPrada and modeling industry watchdog account Shit Model Management published posts on Instagram on December 29, 2020, compiling accusations made on social media (TikTok, Twitter and Instagram) by people who said Wang sexually assaulted them.
+Fashion industry whistleblower account Diet Prada and modeling industry watchdog account Shit Model Management published posts on Instagram on December 29, 2020, compiling accusations made on social media (TikTok, Twitter and Instagram) by people who said Wang sexually assaulted them.

 Social media scrutiny ensued when male model Owen Mooney came forward, describing a 2017 incident where he was groped by Wang in a packed New York City nightclub, which was later reposted by Shit Model Management, leading others to come forward with similar stories.
 The posts amplified previous allegations from others such as New York-based DJ Nick Ward, who publicly accused Wang of groping him in a nightclub in 2017.
 Some claimed to have witnessed a victim being drugged by Wang, or being slipped ecstasy or other drugs themselves without their knowledge.
 There were also repeat allegations of victims, including several trans women, being groped or having their bodies or genitals exposed by Wang.

 On December 31, 2020, Wang's representatives released a statement to various media outlets, with the designer denying all accusations of sexual assault and that he intended to "hold accountable whoever is responsible for originating these claims and viciously spreading them online."
 On January 1, 2021, The Guardian published other alleged accounts of sexual assault incidents from others, including transgender model and actor Gia Garison.
 On January 4, 2021, Wang issued an updated statement thanking those who had stood by him, while also assuring that he would "remain honest and transparent" throughout the investigation into the claims.
 The same day it was reported that Lisa Bloom would represent alleged victims of Wang.

+He spoke with his accusers in 2022 and published an apology on Instagram.
+Bloom tweeted, "We acknowledge Mr. Wang's apology and we are moving forward."

 Personal life

-Wang is gay and an avid supporter of the LGBTQ community.
+Wang is gay and a supporter of the LGBTQ community.
 In 2018, Wang partnered with Trojan to release a limited-edition "Protect Your Wang" capsule collection in support of the LGBTQ community and to celebrate Pride.

-Wang is additionally well known for his party-going persona, having thrown a number of star-studded parties, such as a party thrown at a gas station in 2009 to celebrate his Spring 2010 collection, a party in 2019 to celebrate Wang's Bulgari x Alexander Wang collection, and parties held for New York Fashion Week.
+He is well-known for his party-going persona, having thrown a number of memorable parties, such as one thrown at a gas station in 2009 to celebrate his Spring 2010 collection, a party in 2019 to celebrate Wang's Bulgari x Alexander Wang collection, and parties held for New York Fashion Week.

 Wang currently resides in New York City, with a number of residences in New York state, including in Westchester County.